 Giulio Marchesi, born in Voghera (PV) in 1984 he studied at the Politecnico di Milano and at the Aalborg University in Denmark.
 Graduated with honours in 2010 with a thesis on alpine shelters and the complexity of construction sites in extreme environments, a theme he has always been interested in and that is still the main focus on his personal research.

-In 2010 he moved to Bergen, Norway, and began to collaborate with the office LJB Architecture and Landscape having the opportunity of working on several projects dealing with the specific and fascinating Norwegian landscape and the Scandinavian way of living.
+In 2010 he moved to Bergen, Norway, and began to work for the office LJB Architecture and Landscape having the opportunity of working on several projects dealing with the specific and fascinating Norwegian landscape and the Scandinavian way of living.

 Since 2011 he as been assistant professor at the Politecnico di Milano collaborating with the Architecture and Construction Workshop together with Prof. Andrea Campioli as part of the Master Degree course in Architecture.